Skip to Content

 Operating Hours: 10AM-6PM, daily

 Have you seen those rose-shaped gelato cones on Instagram?
-In Budapest, Gelarto Rosa near St. Stephen’s Basilica is the place to go to have them.
+In Budapest, Gelarto Rosa near St. Stephen’s Basilica is the place to have them.
+You choose between two to four flavors, which the servers then shape into rose form.

 Making rose-shaped gelato at Gelarto Rosa in Budapest, Hungary